-This Top Tips guidance is designed to help finance teams of insurers and reinsurers (collectively known throughout this guide as re/insurers) get started with calculating an insurance-associated emissions baseline.
-It sits alongside our guides, Financed Emissions - Top Tips for Finance Teams of Financial Institutions and Facilitated Emissions - Top Tips for Finance Teams of Financial Institutions.
-Although insurance-associated emissions and financed emissions are distinct and should be reported separately, some of the challenges and tips for overcoming them are the same or similar.
+This Top Tips guidance is designed to help finance teams of insurers and reinsurers (collectively known throughout this guidance as re/insurers) get started with calculating an insurance-associated emissions baseline.
+It sits alongside our guide, Financed Emissions - Top Tips for Finance Teams of Financial Institutions.
+Although insuranceassociated emissions and financed emissions are distinct and should be reported separately, some of the challenges and tips for overcoming them are the same or similar.